 This clause shall not be modified except to be compliant with the Sponsor’s procedures.

 Working Group membership is by individual.
-Those attending meetings shall pay any required meeting fees if established.
+Those attending meetings shall pay any required meeting fees, if established.
 Participants seeking Working Group membership are responsible for fulfilling the requirements to gain and maintain membership.

 Working Group Membership Status